QuickBooks Blog

 Winner: ACH transfer

 If you’re looking for a cost-effective way to send money, ACH is the way to go.
-ACH transactions are usually free for consumers depending on the bank and business bank account you use, but the average cost ranges from 26 to 50 cents per transaction.
-Though when using payment services like PayPal or Venmo, you might have to pay a higher fee.
+ACH transactions are usually free for consumers, depending on the bank.
+However, payment services like PayPal or Venmo may charge a higher fee.

-Wire transfers, on the other hand, have costs associated with them.
+Wire transfers, on the other hand, always have fees.
 Most domestic wire transfers cost between $20 and $35 to send, and the cost is higher for international wire transfers.
-Receiving banks may even charge the recipients a small fee for the transfer into their accounts.
+Depending on the bank, the recipient may also have to pay a fee to access funds.

 3. Availability